Giantess Fetish

 Prevalence & culture

 Macrophilia is rare in the general population, but it supports unusually active online communities and has measurable digital visibility.
 Pornhub reported that giantess was the single fastest-rising search topic of 2015, up roughly 1,091% over the previous year, and the giantess category has been reported among the most-searched on the clip marketplace Clips4Sale.
 These are platform-specific search figures, not general-population prevalence rates.
-Broader fantasy-prevalence research (for example Joyal, Cossette & Lapierre (2015)) frames uncommon fantasy themes as statistically infrequent yet not necessarily abnormal, which fits the way macrophilia is generally understood: a niche fantasy interest with a recognizable, productive creative subculture.
+Broader fantasy-prevalence research (for example Joyal, Cossette & Lapierre (2015)) frames uncommon fantasy themes as statistically infrequent yet not necessarily abnormal, which fits the way macrophilia is generally understood: a niche fantasy interest with a recognizable, productive creative subculture that now sustains its own annual gathering, SizeCon, first planned by a New York size-community meetup group in 2016.

 Safety, consent & law